zaka13X/zakariya99999.github.io/README.md

 -GET THE IP FROM THE DASHBOARD OF THE SERVER (minus the port)

--ADD IT TO THE A RECORD (should start wth like 5.9 or 91.x or something like that FOR THE IP)
+-ADD IT TO THE A RECORD (should start wth like 5.9 or 91.x or maybe 167.x or something like that FOR THE IP)

 -SAVE IT,